EURO GOVT-Spanish debt rallies after rescue fund ruling

 The participation of the euro zone’s rescue funds is a key condition of the ECB’s support, and its approval removes a potentially major obstacle to resolving the debt crisis.

-“From a market point of view (the ruling) gives some certainty that it will continue down the route that has been started and it doesn’t throw everything into chaos,” said Elizabeth Afseth, strategist at Investec in London.
+“From a market point of view it gives some certainty that it will continue down the route that has been started and it doesn’t throw everything into chaos,” said Elizabeth Afseth, strategist at Investec in London.

-So grave were the potential consequences of the court ruling against the ESM that some caution had been priced into core markets and as those positions quickly unwound German December Bund futures hit a 10-week low of 139.24, down over a point on the day.
+However so grave were the potential consequences of the court ruling against the ESM, some caution had been priced into core markets and German Bund futures hit a session low of 139.46, down 92 ticks down on the day.

-The market’s revived appetite for higher-yielding, more risky assets made for a difficult sale of German bonds - the lowest yielding debt in the euro zone.
+Later on Wednesday, Germany will launch a new October 2017 bond.
+Germany struggled to generate bids for a new 10-year bond last week, but the shorter maturity and perceived good value relative to similar existing debt was likely to ensure a stronger sale this time round.

-The launch of a new five-year bond carrying a 0.5 percent coupon received sufficient demand, but the quantity and quality of bids was below-par, reflecting a growing reluctance to accept the slim yields German debt offers.
+“The attractiveness of the new Bobl is related to the shape of the German sovereign curve, which has the highest slope in the three- to five-year segment,” said ING strategist Alessandro Giansanti in a note to clients.